GDPR: how can I protect my data correctly?

 In addition to anonymisation, pseudonymisation and encryption, there are a host of other organisational and technical security measures to mitigate the risks involved:

 - storage of data files or documents on the University network drives or centrally offered storage options

-- two-factor authentication to protect accounts
+- multi-factor authentication (MFA) to protect accounts

 - clean desk policy

 - use of Windows screen saver L key to block screens